furiosa-ai/docs/v2024.2.1/en/_sources/whatsnew/index.rst

 Furiosa SDK 2024.2.0 Beta0 (2024-12-23)
 ==============================================

 2024.2.0 is the second major SDK release for RNGD.
-This release is beta 0 release, and the features and APIs described in this document may change in the future.
+This release includes a lot of new features and significant improvements, including new model support, 8k context length support in models, Tensor Parallelism support, Pytorch upgrade, Optimum API, and performance improvements.
+You can find more details the below highlights.
+Please refer to :ref:`UpgradeGuide` to upgrade the Furiosa software stack.

 .. _Release2024_2_0_Highlights: